Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Encodings for Compressing Sparse Tensors

-\mysubsubsection{Compressed Sparse Fiber (CSF)} CSF \cite{smith2015tensor} provides a generalization of CSR for higher-order tensors.
-For $n$-dimension tensor, CSF extends CSR or CSC formats by forming a tree with $n$ levels.
-Nodes in each level $l$ contain indices for $l$th mode (dimension) of uncompressed tensor $T$.
-Paths from a root to a leaf node encode different coordinates for an NZ value, which are stored in different parent nodes throughout the path; each leaf node stores an NZ value.
-Therefore, the height of the tree is the total dimensions of the tensor $T$; the width of the tree is NNZ in the tensor $T$.
-Fig. \ref{fig::sparse-data-encodings}(i) illustrates a mode-0 tree of CSF tensor for the tensor $T$ of Fig. \ref{fig::sparse-data-encodings}(a).
-In this mode-0 tree, root nodes represent the major mode (dimension 0 or $y$), and their leaf nodes represent the consecutive dimension (dimension 1 or $x$).
-For a CSF tensor for $T$, the metadata in Fig. \ref{fig::sparse-data-encodings}(i) shows a generalization of CSR, where the initial $ptr$ and $idx$ arrays correspond to mode 0 (nodes at the top of the tree) and the later $ptr$ and $idx$ arrays correspond to mode 1 (leaves of the tree).
+\mysubsubsection{Compressed Sparse Fiber (CSF)} CSF \cite{smith2015tensor} provides a generalization of CSR for higher-order ($n$-dimensional) tensors by forming a tree (with $n$ levels).
+Nodes at level $l$ contain indices for $l$th mode (dimension) of an uncompressed tensor $T$.
+Path from a root to a leaf node encodes different coordinates of an NZ, which are stored in the nodes throughout the path; each leaf node stores an NZ value.
+So, the height of the tree is the total dimensions of $T$; the width is NNZs in $T$.

-CSF generalizes the compression format for high dimension tensors and represents a tree structure by layering arrays of index pointers \cite{park2016faster}.
-Like CSR, $ptr$ informs about a group of indices corresponding to a dimension.
-For instance, $ptr$ array at the beginning informs that there is one group with 3 coordinates for the major mode 0; corresponding $idx$ array stores the coordinate values for mode 0.
-Similarly, the next $ptr$ array informs about three different groups of coordinates for the next mode (dimension 1) for the three parent nodes (corresponding to the previous mode 0).
-The corresponding $idx$ array stores the coordinate values for mode 1, separated into three groups.
-These different groups are indicated with thick vertical borders outside the group of values.
-In general, the number of groups within $ptr$ or $idx$ arrays at level $l$ corresponds to the number of parents $p$; the $ptr$ array contains $p + 1$ values.
-Therefore, with $p=1$ for level 1 (mode 0), there is one group for $idx$ and two values in the $ptr$ array.
-The three nodes at level 1 (mode 0) are parents for level 2 (mode 1).
-Therefore, they form three groups in the next $idx$ array (mode 1), pointed by a total four values in $ptr$ array.
+Fig. \ref{fig::sparse-data-encodings}(i) illustrates a mode-0 tree and corresponding arrays of index pointers.
+Root nodes represent the major mode (0 or $y$), and their child nodes represent the consecutive dimension (1 or $x$).
+Like in CSR, $ptr$ informs about a group of indices corresponding to a dimension.
+For instance, $ptr$ array at the beginning informs that one group of three coordinates corresponds to the mode 0 ($idx$ stores coordinates).
+Similarly, the next $ptr$ array informs about three different groups of coordinates for the next mode (dimension 1).
+The corresponding $idx$ array stores the coordinates for mode 1, separated into three groups (marked by thick outer vertical borders).